nghia-vo/sarepy/doc/source/toc/section3_1/section3_1_1.rst

     can be useful to remove the low-frequency ring artifacts in a low-contrast reconstructed image. |br|
-    -- The smoothing filter is not applied to a small percentage of pixels at the top and bottom of the sorted image.
-This can reduce the streak artifacts. |br|
+    -- The smoothing filter is not applied to a small percentage of pixels at the top and bottom of a sorted sinogram.
+This can reduce streak artifacts. |br|
     -- The method can be used only to the low-pass components of sinogram columns by combing with the filtering-based approach as will be shown below. |br|